-For cases involving dry gases in containers :
+For cases involving dry gases in cylinders:

-- variations of atmospheric pressure and variation of the compressibility factor between filling and usage conditions are taken into account, - the quality of the containers, gas regulators and the manner by which it is delivered to the breath alcohol analyser, should be taken into account to minimize contamination and a change in the composition of ethanol throughout its use cycle. - test facilities must be taken into account in calculations of uncertainties of the measurement
+- variations of atmospheric pressure and variation of the compressibility factor between filling and usage conditions must be taken into account, - the quality of the, gas regulators and the manner by which it is delivered to the breath alcohol analyser, should be taken into account to minimize contamination and a change in the composition of ethanol throughout its use cycle. - test facilities must be taken into account in calculations of the uncertainties of the measurement performing tests defined in Annex A.6, corresponding to the breath profile describe to Annex A.2.